AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/email-editor-2/email-template-picker-overview.md

 ![](assets/starter-templates.png)

-**Name** will be the name of the email you create based off the template, not the template itself. **Description** also applies to the email, and is optional.
+**[!UICONTROL Name]** will be the name of the email you create based off the template, not the template itself. **[!UICONTROL Description]** also applies to the email, and is optional.

 ![](assets/two-2.png)

-If your email is critical and you want it to circumvent Communication Limits, [make it operational](/help/marketo/product-docs/email-marketing/general/functions-in-the-editor/make-an-email-operational.md) by checking the box. **Open in editor** is selected by default, and simply means you want to start editing your new email right away. **Create** means, create!
+If your email is critical and you want it to circumvent Communication Limits, [make it operational](/help/marketo/product-docs/email-marketing/general/functions-in-the-editor/make-an-email-operational.md) by checking the box. **[!UICONTROL Open in editor]** is selected by default, and simply means you want to start editing your new email right away. **[!UICONTROL Create]** means, create!

 ![](assets/three-2.png)

-**Starter Templates** includes a collection of ready-to-go responsive email templates.
+**[!UICONTROL Starter Templates]** includes a collection of ready-to-go responsive email templates.
 You may use them as-is, or customize them to your liking.

 ![](assets/starter-templates.png)

-**My Templates** consists of all the templates you've created.
+**[!UICONTROL My Templates]** consists of all the templates you've created.
 You may also have folders.

 ![](assets/five-2.png)

-All folders that appear under Emails > Templates in your Design Studio tree will be available in **My Templates**.
+All folders that appear under **[!UICONTROL Emails]** > **[!UICONTROL Templates]** in your [!UICONTROL Design Studio] tree will be available in **[!UICONTROL My Templates]**.

 ![](assets/six-1.png)

-To preview a template, hover over its thumbnail and click **Preview**.
+To preview a template, hover over its thumbnail and click **[!UICONTROL Preview]**.
 You can also just double-click it.

 ![](assets/seven-1.png)